jamespmernin/React-UseEffect/README.md

 By the end of this, developers should be able to:

 - Explain how to use React's useEffect
-- Use asynchronous functions within react
+- Use asynchronous functions within React
 - Retrieve data from an API inside of a component

 ## Introduction